OliverGlandberger/gitignore_python/README.md

 # Usage

-The quickest way to get started is to copy or download the `.gitignore` file from the **main** branch of this repository, and adding it directly into the root directory of your Python project.
+The quickest way to get started is to copy or download the `.gitignore` file from the **main** branch, add it directly into the root directory of your Python project, and then customize it to fit the needs of your project.

 ## Using Specialized Python Project `.gitignore` Files:

 Specialized branches are available, which provide `.gitignore` files tailored to specific Python project types, offering a more focused approach to ignoring irrelevant files.

 1. Navigate to a branch name corresponding to the needs of your project.
+2. Copy or download the `.gitignore` file from the branch and add it to the root directory of your Python project.
-2. Follow the instructions found in the branch's `README.md`.
+3. **Optional:** Read the instructions found in that branch's `README.md`.

 ### Available Specializations